Did you know that gum disease is one of the 34 most common signs of the meno years?

 Just as the fluctuating hormones of pregnancy can send us on a trip to the dental chair, so too can the fluctuating hormonal activity of perimenopause/menopause.

 In fact, although it gets far less press than – say – hot flushes – problems with oral health during perimenopause is quite common.Just as the fluctuating hormones of pregnancy can send us on a trip to the dental chair, so too can the fluctuating hormonal activity of perimenopause/menopause.
 Click To Tweet

 Why Does Perimenopause/Menopause Cause Oral Health Issues?

-As you know many of the pesky symptoms we suffer are due to fluctuating levels of estrogen as well as the natural ageing process.
+As you know many of the pesky signs we suffer are due to fluctuating levels of estrogen as well as the natural ageing process.
 In fact, because the estrogen rollercoaster of the meno years is systemic, estrogen loss impacts not just the gums and teeth but the salivary glands, taste buds and jawbone as well.